 I would like to thank Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch.
 The photograph of diver was taken in April 2015 by Brett Seymour (NPS) and provided courtesy of the National Park Service.
 Video courtesy NPS Submerged Resources Center.
 Videography: Evan Kovacs & Brett Seymour, NPS.
 Sound design provided by Tim Halbur.

 Connectivity in Desert Aquatic Ecosystems.
 3. This paper incorrectly attributes this statement from Barbara Durham, a Timbisha Tribal Elder.
-During an oral interview conducted by Kim Stringfellow on October 20, 2015 with Barbara Durham at the Timbisha Village in Death Valley National Park Ms. Durham said that she did not personally play or swim in Devils Hole as a child as this paper incorrectly states.
+During an oral interview conducted by Kim Stringfellow at the Timbisha Village in Death Valley National Park on 20 Oct 2015, Ms. Durham said that she did not personally play or swim in Devils Hole as a child, as this paper incorrectly states.
 Rather, she said that this particular story was told to her by other tribal elders.

-Digging the pupfish out of its hole: risk analyses to guide harvest of Devils Hole pupfish for captive breeding, Peer J, September 9, 2014.
+Beissinger, Steven R. Digging the pupfish out of its hole: risk analyses to guide harvest of Devils Hole pupfish for captive breeding, Peer J, 9 Sep 2014.